Verdicts & Settlements

 Products Liability/Treadmill Fire (Southern District of Florida)

 60 year old man suffered 2nd and 3rd degree burns to his body after a treadmill caught fire inside the family’s Hialeah condominium which also destroyed the family’s personal belongings.
 Sued the manufacturer and distributor of the treadmill in U.S. District Court for injuries sustained by the client as well as for the value of all personal items consumer by the blaze.
-Case settled confidentially immediately prior to trial during a pretrial conference with the Magistrate Judge.
+Case settled confidentially immediately before trial during a pretrial conference with the Magistrate Judge.

 Product Liability/Tea Cup Ride Injury (Miami-Dade County)